HOLIDAY SALE | 30% OFF | FREE SHIPPING Shop Now

-Bloating is often caused by an excessive build-up of intestinal gas which can be uncomfortable and embarrassing.
-Bacteria in the digestive tract generates this gas from food which has not been properly digested or absorbed.
+Bloating is often caused by an excessive build-up of intestinal gas, which can be uncomfortable and potentially embarrassing.
+Bacteria in the digestive tract generates this gas from food that has not been properly digested or absorbed.

-A build-up of gas in the stomach and intestines is primarily the most common cause of bloating.
-Bloating can be accompanied by either mild discomfort all the way to sharp bursts of intense pain.
+A build-up of gas in the stomach and intestines is usually the most common cause of bloating.
+Bloating can be accompanied by mild discomfort all the way to sharp bursts of intense pain.
 People who experience bloating report that they feel as though something is trapped inside their stomach.
-You may feel that your stomach appears puffy and stretched.
+You may feel that your stomach appears puffy and stretched too.

 Typical bloating symptoms include:

-If you find yourself experiencing bloating on a regular basis, you should visit your doctor to rule out any underlying medical conditions.
-Thereafter, it might be a worthwhile opportunity to take a closer look at your diet if you continue to experience recurring or prolonged bloating.
+If you find yourself experiencing bloating regularly you should visit your doctor to rule out any underlying medical conditions.
+Thereafter, it might be worth taking a closer look at your diet if you continue to experience recurring or prolonged bloating.

-It is reported that there are some foods which are known to produce more gas than others.
+Some foods are reported to produce more gas than others.
 Foods that can cause bloating are:

-It is important to note that as individuals our reactions to foods and drinks we consume varies a great deal.
-An ingredient which may cause problems for one person could be completely acceptable for another.
-At yorktest, we like to refer to this as our personal ‘food fingerprint’.
+It is important to note that, as individuals, our reactions to the foods and drinks we consume vary a great deal.
+An ingredient that may cause problems for one person could be completely acceptable for another.
+At YorkTest, we like to refer to this as our personal ‘food fingerprint’.

 Did you know that a food sensitivity test can help to eliminate the guesswork on finding what foods you are reacting to in your current diet?
-Our simple home test analyses your reactions to the foods outlined above, as well as 203 other food and drink ingredients, such as cow’s milk, gluten, cauliflower and apples.
+Our simple home test analyzes your reactions to the foods outlined above, as well as 203 other food and drink ingredients, such as cow’s milk, gluten, cauliflower, and apples.

 What are FODMAPs foods?

-As we’ve mentioned, bloating can be a sign of a food intolerance and therefore finding out your trigger foods could be a great way to manage your bloating.
+As we’ve mentioned, bloating can be a sign of a food intolerance, so finding out your trigger foods could be a great way to manage your bloating.

 The market for food intolerance tests is heavily saturated due to an increased demand for interest in health and well-being.
 That’s why it’s important for you, the reader, to make sure you make well-informed choices when it comes to purchasing a food sensitivity test.

-Here at yorktest, we’ve been going for over 35 years and are the UK’s leading provider in food sensitivity testing.
+Here at YorkTest, we’ve been going for over 35 years and are a leading provider of food sensitivity testing.
 We also provide post-test support in the form of guidebooks and nutritional consultations with BANT* registered nutritional therapists to ensure you’re replacing your trigger foods with healthy and nutritious alternatives.

 The University of York conducted a survey** to help understand the benefits of elimination diets based on the results of a food intolerance test.

-Out of 576 people who reported bloating as a primary symptom, 92% reported an improvement having removed their ‘trigger’ foods.
-We define these as foods which show a positive IgG reaction to antibodies in the blood.
+Out of 576 people who reported bloating as a primary symptom, 92% reported an improvement after having removed their ‘trigger’ foods.
+We define these as foods that show a positive IgG reaction to antibodies in the blood.

-Overall in the study, 76% of people who rigorously followed the recommended diet reported a benefit, 68% of which experienced this after 3 weeks.
+Overall, in the study, 76% of people who rigorously followed the recommended diet reported a benefit, and 68% of them experienced this after 3 weeks.

 The Results of Our Largest Survey.
 92% of participants reported an improvement in their bloating following a yorktest program